hakbar0/The-Portal-Test/README.md

 ## Description

 The purpose of this project was to design, build and test to find the optimal route through the warehouse.
-It Outputs a CSV file to the CSV Folder.
+It outputs a CSV file to the CSV Folder.

 Note: The CSV file is arranged differently to the desired example.
 As I thought date could be useful when picking orders.